Denbighshire County Council: Leadership

+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to July 2025, the composition of the council was:

+Of the independent councillors, nine sit together as the 'Independent Group' (which also includes the Liberal Democrat), three form the 'Denbighshire Independent Alliance' group, and the other is not aligned to any group.
+The next election is due in 2027.

 One seat (Alyn Valley, Con) was elected unopposed at the 2022 election.

 Elections

+The last council-wide election was held on 5 May 2022, when the number of councillors elected increased from 47 to 48.

 Summary of the council composition after council elections, click on the year for full details of each election.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Premises

 The council is based at County Hall in Ruthin.
-The building was originally built in 1909 for the old Denbighshire County Council.
+The building was originally built in 1909 as offices for the old Denbighshire County Council, and was initially called County Offices.
 Between 1974 and 1996 the building served as the headquarters of Glyndŵr District Council.
-Most of the building was demolished in 2002 and a modern building built behind the retained frontage of the 1909 original, with the rebuilt headquarters being completed in 2004.
+Most of the building was demolished in 2002 and a modern building called County Hall built behind the retained frontage of the 1909 original, with the rebuilt headquarters being completed in 2004.
 The council also has offices at Russell House on Churton Road in Rhyl, which had been built in 1991 for the former Rhuddlan Borough Council.

 Electoral divisions

 The county borough is divided into 29 electoral wards returning 48 councillors.
 Few communities in Denbighshire are coterminous with electoral wards.
 The following table lists council wards, communities and associated geographical areas based on the 2017 election: